IIIF/api/source/presentation/4.0/model.md

 {: #PerspectiveCamera}
 > `"type": "PerspectiveCamera"`

-A Perspective Camera mimics the way the human eye sees, in that objects further from the camera are smaller.
+A Perspective Camera mimics the way the human eye sees, in that objects further from the camera are presented as being smaller.

 The region of the Scene's space that is observable by the camera is bounded by two planes orthogonal to the direction the camera is facing, given in the `near` and `far` properties, and a vertical projection angle that provides the top and bottom planes of the region in the `fieldOfView` property.